alexissantella/Moviri_Tech_Challenge/README.txt

-# Moviri Technical Challenge Solution
+#Moviri Technical Challenge Solution

 Developed using Python and SQLite

 ## Description

 ### Part 1 Coding Exercise:
+Solution in file: "main.py"

 Procedure combining information from two CSV files using python to calculate the network bandwidth utilization for each line in the “netbitrate.csv” file.